-His research examines brain bases of differences in basic cognitive abilities, particularly working memory,
+His research examines brain bases of basic cognitive functions, particularly, working memory, inhibitory control, and

-and the relationships between basic and higher-level abilities.
-His research has explored the brain bases of changes
+processing speed, and the relationships between basic and higher-level functions.
+His research has explored the brain bases

-in cognitive abilities associated with development and normal aging, dementia, depression, Gulf War War Syndrome,
+of changes in cognitive abilities associated with development and normal aging, dementia, PTSD, traumatic brain injury,